Uncategorized

 Obviously don’t miss the prophesy to Judah in verse 10 and 11, from which line will come our Lord Jesus.
 The other brothers with the exception of Joseph have nothing particularly good about them, surprisingly also Benjamin, the youngest and beloved.
 It just goes to show that just because we have affections for someone does not mean that they are automatically gifts to all of humanity.
 Same goes for us, and we must always be careful to guard our virtue and let it flower.
 Praise God.

-In Creation we say God’s omnipotence, and omnibenevolence in the he gave to man the stewardship of all Creation and every pleasure of Paradise, in the story of the Fall we saw His omniscience, in that the Knowledge of Good and Evil is truly His alone, then we are introduced to the the nature of sin, the meaning of sex and marriage and of our bodies, we are told in the very name of Isra-el after whom the whole Church if named, that we as a people are those who “struggle with God”, and indeed, Faith will always feel like a struggle, and yet God is in complete control no matter how much we struggle and will continue to bless us as he did Jacob at the end of that same passage…
+In the story of Creation we see God’s omnipotence and omnibenevolence in that he gave to man the stewardship of all Creation and every pleasure of Paradise.
+In the story of the Fall we saw His omniscience, in that the Knowledge of Good and Evil is truly His alone, then we are introduced to the the nature of sin, the meaning of sex and marriage and of our bodies.
+We are given the messianic theme, one man to suffer for the many.